 Before and during hip surgery, we take a number of steps to limit infection.
 The University of Maryland is a leader in the prevention and treatment of joint replacement infection.
-Overall, infection associated with hip replacement is uncommon.
-However, infections do occur, and when they occur, their treatment is disruptive for the patient and the surgeon.
-If an infection occurs around the hip replacement, the hip replacement parts usually have to be removed.
-After the parts are removed, a temporary antibiotic hip is placed for 3 months and then the hip surgery is redone (three total operations).
-Although infection infrequently occurs around a hip replacement, patients should be aware that it is an associated risk.
+Overall, infection is very uncommon.
+However, infections do occur, and when they occur, treatment is disruptive for the patient.

+When infection occurs around the hip replacement, the hip replacement parts usually have to be removed.
+After the hip replacement is removed, the patient walks around with a temporary antibiotic hip for 3 months.
+The hip replacement is then redone (three surgeries in all).
+As you can imagine, infection is very disruptive to the patient's life, and although it occurs very infrequently around a hip replacement, patients should be aware that this is a risk.

-Hip replacements are not as stable as native hips, and dislocation where the head ball pops out of socket is a possible risk associated with hip replacement.
-At the University of Maryland, we use specific techniques to prevent dislocation and have achieved an extremely low dislocation rate.
+Hip replacements are not as stable as native (natural) hips, and dislocation (the ball popping out of the socket) is a possible risk.
+At the University of Maryland, we use specific techniques to prevent this and have an extremely low dislocation rate.

 Differences in Leg Length

-It is not possible to get them exactly laser-line equal, but in the vast majority of cases, it is possible to get the leg lengths close enough that the patient does not notice any difference in between the two legs.
+It is not possible to get them exactly laser-line equal, but in the vast majority of cases, it is possible to get them similar enough in length that the patient does not notice any difference between the two legs.

 The one exception to this is if the hip with the arthritis seems longer than the other hip before surgery.
 In general, it is very difficult to make a hip shorter at the time of hip replacement because the hip would no longer be stable.
-If the leg on the side with the hip that has the arthritis feels longer than the other leg, this will be the case after surgery as well.
+If the hip that has the arthritis feels longer than the other hip before surgery, it will feel that way after surgery.

 Fracture around the Hip Implants

 Hip replacement parts in the United States are most often press-fit into the bone at the time of surgery.
-During or after surgery, it is possible to develop cracks in the bones where the implants are pressed into place.
-If the cracks are observed at the time of surgery, they can be addressed at that time.
-However, sometimes cracks develop after surgery.
+Either during surgery or after surgery, it is possible for cracks to develop in the bones where the implants are pressed into place.
+If this occurs at the time of surgery, it can be addressed at that time.

-In addition, we ask that patients use some form of assistive device, a walker, crutch, or cane for 6 weeks after hip replacement surgery to provide additional support to prevent twisting or falling that could produce a fracture around the hip implant.
+In addition, we ask that patients use some form of assistive device, either a walker or a crutch or a cane, for 6 weeks after hip replacement surgery to provide additional support to prevent twisting or falling that could produce a fracture around the hip implant.

-Hip replacement can temporarily worsen any particular medical condition that a patient has.
-The most frequent medical complications associated with hip replacement are blood clots.
-We take specific steps to prevent blood clots during and after hospitalization, but clots can occur and do require treatment.
+Hip replacement can temporarily worsen any existing medical condition.
+The most frequent medical complication after hip replacement is the occurrence of blood clots.
+We take specific steps to prevent blood clots during and after hospitalization, but they can occur.
+If they do, they require treatment.

-In addition, patients who have heart or lung disease might note worsening of these conditions, such as heart attacks, problems with breathing, or stroke, after joint replacement.

-All these complications are very rare.
-However, they can occur and it is important to work with your primary care physician to optimize your health before undergoing hip replacement.
+In addition, patients who have heart or lung disease note worsening of those conditions, including heart attacks, problems with breathing or stroke after joint replacement.
+Although these complications are very rare, they do occur, and it is important to work with your primary care physician to optimize your health before undergoing hip replacement surgery.

-Hip replacement is an extremely successful operation.
+Hip replacement surgery is an extremely successful operation.
 In the vast majority of cases, patients do not experience any complications.
-In deciding whether hip replacement is right for you, it is important to know the complications that can occur and the alternatives for treatment.
-We are more than happy to discuss them with you.
+In weighing whether hip replacement is right for you, it is important to know the complications that can occur and the alternatives for treatment, and we are more than happy to discuss them with you.